porismltd/open-standards/docs/techniques.md

 Use CSV to interchange spreadsheet data unless you have special reasons to use another format.
 CSV can be populated without proprietary tools and can be validated by several freely available validators.

 Spreadsheets are easy for people to understand and spreadsheet tools allow people who are not data-querying specialists to use simple tools to examine data.
 The tabular format does mean that complex data structures have to be simplified or you need rules for interpreting them.
-For example, elections data that takes a row per candidate in each election cannot show extra election data, like the number of spoilt ballots, without including extra rows that don’t belong to specific candidates.
+For example, elections data that takes a row per candidate in each election cannot show extra election data, like the number of spoilt ballots, without including extra rows that don't belong to specific candidates.
 Anyone reading the data needs to understand the data model which states that different rows represent different classes.

 <table>
   <tr>